-The Queen Mary University of London is offering School of Economics and Finance Scholarships for Undergraduates. this application is available to all nationalities.
+The Queen Mary University of London is offering School of Economics and Finance Scholarships for Undergraduates.
+This scholarship is available to all nationalities.

 The Queen Mary University of London is a public research university in London, England, and a constituent college of the federal University of London.
 It dates back to the foundation of London Hospital Medical College in 1785.